atrow/freemarket_sample_0609b/README.md

 - has_many :comments, dependent: :destroy
 - has_many :product_pictures, dependent: :destroy
 - has_many :likes, dependent: :destroy
-- has_one :perchases
+- has_one :purchases
-- has_many :sellers, through: :perchases
+- has_many :sellers, through: :purchases
-- has_many :buyers, through: :perchases
+- has_many :buyers, through: :purchases

 ## product_picturesテーブル(商品写真)
 |Column|Type|Options|